 Not so great: How to behave at a swinger’s club

 Great: Exploring my sploshing fetish (from the price of custard to the stains on the carpet)

 Not so great: Ten unusual fetishes you may never have heard of

 How to submit a guest blog

-Please send an email to hellogirlonthenet [at] gmail dotcom with the following:
+Please send an email to hello [at] girlonthenet dotcom with all of the following:

 - link to your writing elsewhere if you have it (if you don’t have it or you’d rather be anonymous that is completely fine – the main thing I want to know is that you have an idea and you can write interestingly).